shawnparslow/Pack108/Committee/2022-09-Meeting/readme.md

   * We will try to have a date decided by the pack meeting so we can announce (location does not need to be nailed down as there are lots of options)

 * Crossroads Airshow - 2023
-  * Put on the 2023 Calendar
+  * Council is hyping, Put on the 2023 Calendar
-  * Campout at Belzer (Encampment) - crossroadsairshow.com/encampment
+  * Airshow Campout Event at Belzer (Encampment) - crossroadsairshow.com/encampment
   * Interest form https://www.crossroadsbsa.org/airshow/encampment/#Interest

 ## Actions